srujane66/b1hubsupport/_posts/energy-management/2017-07-22-how-to-remove-aeotec-two-phase-from-the-hub.md

 ---
 layout: post
+postid: '00400'
+catid: '02400'
 categories: energy-management
-title: How to remove Aeontec Two Phase from the Hub?
+title: How to remove Aeotec Two Phase from the Hub?
 ---

 **Method 1:**